DonThompson/FradBot/README.md

 * Set build positions when evaluating map.
 * Redefine bot components.
 Managers should have autonomy.
 "Accessors" (naming?) should be just access.
 Could use this to remove the ones commented out managers.push_back and avoid defining functions that can't be reached.
 * Random map selection.
 Going to end up too dependent on bel'shir knowledge
+* Should I be using shared_ptr for most of my vectors?

 ONGOING ISSUES:
 * So much work on orders...